 Late assignments will be penalized at the rate of 2% per day (weekends included).
 Extensions may be granted but only BEFORE the due date and with a valid reason, at the professor's discretion.
-Assignments are accepted in class or at the Department Office (3T03).
+Assignments are accepted via e-mail.

-It is the student's responsibility to keep a photocopy or computer disk copy of ALL assignments handing in for grading; in the event of loss or theft a duplicate copy of the assignment is required.
+It is the student's responsibility to keep a copy of ALL assignments handed in for grading; in the event of loss or theft a duplicate copy of the assignment is required.

-REQUIRED TEXTS
+REQUIRED TEXT